Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Conclusion

 \section{Conclusion}

-In this paper we have shown that it is possible to use pre-trained vanilla transformers as competitive ``zero-shot'' compressors on out-of-distribution evaluation data, where competitive means achieving better compression ratios than both domain-general and domain-specific standard compression algorithms.
-We found this to be true for text, images, and audio data, and for all possible combinations of the three --- but only as long as the corresponding modalities have been seen during training.
-We further found that, despite their relatively small size, our models have the capacity to train on multiple modalities, and then compress these well, without losing much performance compared to a purely unimodal model.
-On the other hand, we found that even multimodal training does not lead to the emergence of a universal compression ability that would yield strong compression performance on unseen modalities.
-This is in contrast to observations made by \citet{deletang2024language} on LLMs and indicates that there is a qualitative difference between small and (very) large models, even when the small models are trained on large amounts of data.
-Overall our results suggest that small transformers can be pre-trained to recognize and exploit statistical regularities on par and even better than hand-crafted standard compressors and current state-of-the-art adaptive online neural compressors, but we do not observe the emergence of a general compression ability with our model sizes.
+We showed that pre-trained vanilla transformers are competitive ``zero-shot'' compressors on OOD evaluation data, achieving better compression ratios than domain-general and domain-specific standard compression algorithms.
+We showed this for text, images, and audio data, and for all possible combinations of the three --- as long as the corresponding modalities are in the training mixture.
+Despite their relatively small size, our models compress well across multiple modalities, without losing much performance compared to a purely unimodal model.
+On the other hand, multimodal training does not lead to strong compression performance on unseen modalities.
+This is in contrast to LLMs~\citep{deletang2024language}, indicating a qualitative difference between small and (very) large models, even when the small models are trained on large datasets.
+Our results suggest that small transformers can be pre-trained to exploit statistical regularities on par or better than standard compressors and current state-of-the-art adaptive online neural compressors, but we do not observe the emergence of universal compression.